Internships / Cooperative Education

 OFFICE OF THE GOVERNOR INTERNSHIPS

-The New Mexico Governor’s Internship Program is a full-time (paid) program beginning May 27, 2014, and ending August 1, 2014.
+The New Mexico Governor’s Internship Program is a full-time (paid) program frmo the end of May to August.
 The program is designed to provide college students with an overview of New Mexico State Government by working closely with state agencies.
 During the course of this program, students will garner valuable experience working within their fields of study and enhance their appreciation for public service.

-QUALIFICATIONS: Completion of 24 college credit hours by May 23, 2014, Recent college graduates who have completed their studies within six months of application
+QUALIFICATIONS: Completion of 24 college credit hours or recent college graduates who have completed their studies within six months of application

 REQUIREMENTS: Current Resume , Demonstrate a 3.0 grade point average (transcripts must reflect the 3.0 grade point average), One letter of recommendation, Background Check (Please complete the attached Background Check and Authorization for Examination and Release of Information and submit in the Upload Documents section.)